 Get tested for all sexually transmitted diseases

-If you feel it neccessary, reach out to a close friend, that you can discuss your feelings with.
-Avoid those who desire to gas you up, upset you or encourage you to take actions you are not comfortable with.
+If you feel it necessary, reach out to a close friend with whom you can discuss your feelings.
+Avoid those who desire to gas you up, upset you, or encourage you to take actions you are not comfortable with.

-Due to the sexual nature of stealthing and the very real risk of STD infection, you may wish to seek out professional counseling for stress, anxiety and even depression.
+Due to the sexual nature of stealthing and the genuine risk of STD infection, you may wish to seek out professional counseling for stress, anxiety, and even depression.

-At GMJ, we consider stealthing to be a sexual assault, but many gay male victims do not.
-Further more, most sex crimes go unreported to the police.
-This is even more so for gay male victims.
+At GMJ, we consider stealthing a sexual assault, but many gay male victims do not.
+Furthermore, most sex crimes go unreported to the police, and this is even more so for gay male victims.

 “Victims of stealthing may also not yet view themselves as sexual assault victims as stealthing is a relatively new topic.
-Sexual assault is a term with many connotations and there are cultural myths as to who is a ‘real’ sexual victim, with the type of violence experienced influencing society’s view as to whether a man is a victim.
-Our current language around sexual assault (and in this case, stealthing) may require expansion- until an act is named as assault it cannot be viewed as such, and cannot be reported or legislated against.”
+Sexual assault is a term with many connotations.
+There are cultural myths about who is a ‘real’ sexual victim, with the type of violence experienced influencing society’s view of whether a man is a victim.
+Our current language around sexual assault (and in this case, stealthing) may require expansion- until an act is named assault, it cannot be viewed as such and cannot be reported or legislated against.”

-it is time for us to address the issue of stealthing, and this might include speaking with the police and possibly legislators.
-No one should be forced to have a type of sex that they expressly stated they do not want to engage in.
-Consent to having sex, is not consent to having anything and everything done to you at the will of another.
+It is time for us to address the issue of stealthing, which might include speaking with the police and possibly legislators.
+No one should be forced to have a type of sex that they expressly stated they do not want to have.
+Consent to having sex is not consenting to having anything and everything done to you at the will of another.

 If you are a stealther, STOP THIS VIOLENT SHIT RIGHT NOW!
 YOU HAVE NO RIGHT TO DO THIS TO ANYONE, FOR ANY REASON, EVER!